First off, let me be perfectly clear:

 Do They Check Every Campground In Existence?

-This means you will have to know what campground you want to stay in before making an attempt to reserve.
+You have to know what campground you want to stay in before making an attempt to reserve.

 Then, check each site to see if they scrape the reservation system that that campground uses.